 Roosevelt Island Tree City USA Contrast…

-In its wisdom, RIOC released a statement from then acting president/CEO Shelton Haynes.
+In its wisdom, RIOC released a statement from the then-acting president/CEO Shelton Haynes.

 With unintended hilarity, he said, “After speaking to our Director of Landscaping and Horticulture, our Grounds Department was in the process of rejuvenating overgrown Ilex glabra (inkberry) plants.”

 But Haynes never mentioned that the “rejuvenating” took place later than qualified experts recommend for preserving the trees.
 Did he even know?
 Or care?

 The results were predictable.

 “The overgrowth threatened to infringe on the walkway of the promenade, shade out other plantings and inhibit visibility in the area,” he added, but none of it was true.
 Haynes seemed, as he often is, to be mouthing staff excuses without thinking.

 And, in fact, the inkberry trees did nothing of the kind or anything else that a little judicious pruning couldn’t resolve without all the destruction.